-Moreover, we show QLBM-frugal achieves a reduction of the two-qubit gate count from the previous single-circuit implementation of an otherwise similar algorithm [52].
-Quantum devices are bottlenecked in part by limitations due to error and environmental interference.
-Reducing two-qubit gates will improve the algorithm's accuracy.
-We demonstrate a 33% reduction in the two-qubit ECR gate count following optimization and transpilation on the IBM Brisbane device for the 16 × 16 lattice and a 35% reduction in CNOT gate count when the algorithm is transpiled relative to a general gate set on the larger 64 × 64 lattice, corresponding to a reduction in the total circuit depth.
-Concurrent computation of the stream function and vorticity circuits reduces the depth on the 16×16 lattice size case by 41%.
+Moreover, we demonstrate that QLBM-frugal achieves a reduction in the two-qubit gate count compared to the previous singlecircuit implementation of an otherwise similar algorithm [48].
+Quantum devices are bottlenecked, in part, by limitations due to errors and environmental interference.
+Reducing the number of two-qubit gates will improve the algorithm's accuracy.
+We demonstrate a 33% reduction in the two-qubit ECR gate count following optimization and transpilation on the IBM Brisbane device for the $16 \times 16$ lattice and a 35% reduction in CX gate count when the algorithm is transpiled relative to a general gate set on the larger $64 \times 64$ lattice, corresponding to a reduction in the total circuit depth.
+Concurrent computation of the stream function and vorticity circuits reduces the depth on the $16 \times 16$ lattice size case by 41%.
 This reduction is significant: even for small problems, nearly one million individual gates are required to implement the circuit on quantum hardware.
-This reduction removes $\mathcal{O}(10^5)$ qubit rotations and gates from the computation for each iteration and reduces the accumulated error associated with continued gate application.
+This reduction eliminates approximately $O(10^5)$ gubit rotations and gates from the computation for each iteration, thereby reducing the accumulated error associated with continued gate application.
+Future works should keep exploring more efficient parallel shift algorithms [64] to higher dimensions and further reduce the gate counts.

-The reduction in ECR gates and depth extends to cases beyond the 16×16 lattice size.
-We show that the QLBM-frugal resource requirements for lattice sizes ranging from 2×2 to 32×32 grow at a slower rate than that of the QLBM algorithm.
-The expected number of qubits scales logarithmically with the lattice size, $O(\log M)$, slower than the linear growth demonstrated in Yepez [44].
+The reduction in ECR gates and depth extends to cases beyond the $16 \times 16$ lattice size.
+We show that the QLBM-frugal resource requirements for lattice sizes ranging from $2 \times 2$ to $32 \times 32$ grow at a slower rate than that of the QLBM algorithm.
+The expected number of qubits scales logarithmically with the lattice size, $O(\log M)$ , slower than the linear growth demonstrated in Yepez [44].
 The runtime of the present work, QLBM-frugal, scales more slowly than the traditional QLBM case.
-While we are far from being capable of implementing such a large circuit on current NISQ hardware, the changes make the circuit more feasible and less error prone on an ideal device relative to its predecessors.

-The encoding and readout costs still remain a bottleneck for the algorithm.
+While we are far from being capable of implementing such a large circuit on current NISQ hardware, the changes make the circuit more feasible and less prone to errors on an ideal device relative to its predecessors.
+The encoding and readout costs remain a bottleneck for the algorithm.
 The processes must be performed at each iteration to input the prior state of the system and extract the information following each computation.
-This process is costly, and the processes scale exponentially with respect to the qubit number.
-The current work does not address read-in/out costs, though a full QLBM strategy on NISQ devices requires this attention.
+This process is costly, and its complexity scales exponentially with respect to the number of qubits.
+The current work does not address read-in or out costs, although a comprehensive QLBM strategy for NISQ devices requires attention to this aspect.